 Sir Gunsalot's main change was the she became Lady Gunsalot.
 A warrior character similar to Game of Thrones's Brienne of Tarth or Vikings’s Lagertha sounded much more interesting, plus we already had a buff dude in Sgt.
 Swole.
 A problem with Gunsalot that the artists had to tackle was that we wanted a character that looked like a stereotypical knight, but we were trying to make characters as different from humans as possible to showcase the world we were building.

 The Janitor, we realized, had become an obstacle.
 Some changes in the game's story required a clue that could be solved by a computers expert (which we didn't have) and no clue required a janitor.
 So we scrapped the character and came up with a new one — a Hacker who worked for RIFT.
 Art was given a lot of freedom with the Hacker.
 Some of the suggested ideas were an arrogant robot, a young girl who loves cats, a guy with a computer as a head (inspired by Saga's Prince Robot IV), a Lovecraftian being from a fully-digital Earth...

 Step 4: Visual concept

 For several weeks, our character artist played with these characters and one by one drew a variety of ideas for each of them.
-The art director, the creative director and myself reviewed each of them before she made the final version, making sure that each detail matched the artstyle, the story, and the creative vision overall.
+The different departments reviewed each of them before she made the final version, making sure that each detail matched the artstyle, the story, and the creative vision overall.
 As part of this process, all of their characters got their final species, personality and silhouette.

 Sgt.
 Swole, after several sketches that made him everything from a butterfly-person to a broccoli-person, ended up becoming a very muscular flower-person.
 This picture of myself as a kid might have had something to do with it.